jatinchowdhury18/RTNeural/README.md

 ### Building the Unit Tests

-To build the RTNeural's unit tests, run
+To build RTNeural's unit tests, run
 `cmake -Bbuild -DBUILD_TESTS=ON`, followed by
 `cmake --build build`.
 To run the full testing suite, run `./build/rtneural_tests all`.
 For more information,